 As with the yin-yang concept in ancient philosophies, the use of opposite forces can balance our Qi (universal energy) for wellness.
 This principle is the foundation for all modes of energywork.

-Color light is used to influence Qi energy in the meridians, chakras, and aura.
-Sunlight’s subtle energies can have a balancing, clearing, calming and raising effect.
+As a result, color light is used to influence the physical through the Qi energy in the meridians, chakras, and aura.
+Now this theory applies to all living beings including plants and trees in nature!
+Sunlight’s subtle energies instills a balancing, clearing, calming and raising effect.
+Now, there’s countless books and research studies on this subject, but here are the basics:

 - Daytime colors of red, orange, and yellow are found to have warming and stimulating effects.